mariusbegby/cadence-discord-bot/CONTRIBUTING.md

 ### Development instructions

-Installing [nodemon](https://www.npmjs.com/package/nodemon) is recommended as it makes the development experience much easier.
+[nodemon](https://www.npmjs.com/package/nodemon) and [concurrently](https://www.npmjs.com/package/concurrently) is installed along with dev dependencies.

 > nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.

-These three processes should be run in parallel:
+> concurrently allows us to run multiple scripts concurrently, in parallell and get one output.

+The script `npm run dev` will run these three processes in parallel through `concurrently` and `nodemon`:

 1. `npx tsc -w`